On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: Introduction

 \subsection{Structure of the paper.}

 In Section \ref{s:Set Up}, we fix the notation, we provide the main assumptions we are going to work with, and recall some important results from the literature that will be useful for our work.
 Moreover, we investigate some links between various notions of differentials.
-As a consequence, we will determine one meaningful differential to treat in the viscosity sense both the equations \eqref{HJBId} and \eqref{HJBId}.
+As a consequence, we will determine one meaningful differential to treat both the equations \eqref{HJBId} and \eqref{HJBId}, in the viscosity sense.

 In Section \ref{s: Hopf}, we prove in an intrinsic way a Hopf-Lax representation of the solution of \eqref{HJBDet}.
 In Section \ref{s: section3}, we derive estimates and lemmata that will be useful in Section \ref{s: vvl}, where we finally establish the vanishing viscosity result.